 b.
 Install, operate, and maintain the control technology as required by permits issued by the department.

-22.9(7) BART exemption.
-The owner or operator of a source subject to the BART emission control requirements may apply for an exemption from subrule 22.9(5) in accordance with 40 CFR 51.303 as amended on July 1, 1999.

 567—22.10(455B) Permitting requirements for country grain elevators, country grain terminal elevators, grain terminal elevators and feed mill equipment.
 The requirements of this rule apply only to country grain elevators, country grain terminal elevators, grain terminal elevators and feed mill equipment, as these terms are defined in subrule 22.10(1).
 The requirements of this rule do not apply to equipment located at grain processing plants or grain storage elevators, as “grain processing” and “grain storage elevator” are defined in rule 567—20.2(455B).
 Compliance with the requirements of this rule does not alleviate any affected person’s duty to comply with any applicable state or federal regulations.
 In particular, the emission standards set forth in 567—Chapter 23, including the regulations for grain elevators contained in 40 CFR Part 60, Subpart DD (as adopted by reference in 567—paragraph 23.1(2)“ooo”), may apply.
 An owner or operator subject to this rule shall submit fees as required in 567—Chapter 30.